MohithJegan/markdown-portfolio/README.md

 - Projects Page
 - Contact Page

-Each page is created and designed using Markdown and are linked to eachother.
+Each page is created and designed using Markdown and is linked to each other.
 All changes have been pushed to GitHub Pages.

 Below is the website URL: